digao-dalpiaz/DzSocket/README.md

 Sends commands and messages to the server.
 You should use `Cmd` parameter to specify a command character, that will be received by the server.
 The `A` parameter is optional and allows you to specify a message text.

+## How to send stream

+Please check the demo application and look the **Send Print** command to know how to send and receive data stream, and also using compression to increase communication speed. :wink: